March Fong Eu

+March Fong Eu (née Kong; March 29, 1922 – December 21, 2017) was an American diplomat and politician who served as the 24th secretary of state of California for five terms from 1975 to 1994.
+A member of the Democratic Party, she served in the California State Assembly from 1967 to 1974 and later as the United States ambassador to Micronesia under Bill Clinton from 1994 to 1996.

+The daughter of Chinese immigrants, Eu was the first Asian American woman to hold statewide constitutional office in the United States and was also the first woman to serve as Secretary of State of California.
+She was the adoptive mother of Matt Fong, a Republican who served one term as treasurer of California.

 Early life and education

-Eu was born March Kong on March 29, 1922 in Oakdale, California in the San Joaquin Valley, where her Chinese immigrant parents Yuen Kong and Shiu Shee ran a hand-wash laundry.
+Eu was born March Kong on March 29, 1922, in Oakdale, California, a city in the San Joaquin Valley, where her Chinese immigrant parents Yuen Kong and Shiu Shee ran a hand-wash laundry.
 Her grandparents immigrated to the U.S. from Huaxian County (now Huadu District) in the South China province of Guangdong.
 The family later moved to Richmond, California.

-Eu earned a Bachelor of Science in dentistry from the University of California, Berkeley in 1943 and a Master of Arts from Mills College.
+Eu earned a Bachelor of Science in dental hygiene from the University of California, Berkeley in 1943 and a Master of Education from Mills College.
 She earned an Ed.D. from the Stanford Graduate School of Education in 1954.

 Career

-She became a dental hygienist and served a term as president of the American Dental Hygienist Association.
-In the 1950s she served on the Alameda County School Board.
+She became a dental hygienist working in the Oakland Unified School District and served a term as president of the American Dental Hygienist Association.
+She served on the Alameda County Board of Education from 1954 to 1964.

-California Assembly
+California State Assembly

-In 1966 Eu was elected as a Democrat to the California State Assembly from the 15th District, representing Oakland and Castro Valley.
+In 1966, Eu was elected as a Democrat to the California State Assembly from the 15th District, representing Oakland and Castro Valley.
 She served four terms.
-She is perhaps best known for her successful campaign to ban pay toilets, arguing that they discriminated against women since urinals were free.
+She was perhaps best known for her successful campaign to ban pay toilets, arguing that they discriminated against women since urinals were free.